smokeyfeet/smokeyfeet-site/content/about.md

 ## Accommodation & Hosting

-Soon we'll start a Facebook group where you can get in contact with hosts.
-We will let you know where to find it.
+For hosting we've setup the [Smokey Feet Hosting Facebook Group].
+If you need a place to stay you can post it here and come in contact with your future host!
+If you have a place for others in Amsterdam and surroundings you can advertise it here as well and find your future guest.

+[Smokey Feet Hosting Facebook Group]: https://www.facebook.com/groups/786669158122791/

 For (semi-)private accommodation we recommend the following websites: